-The Sree Chitra Tirunal Institute for Medical Sciences and Technology (SCTIMST) Thiruvananthapuram was established in 1974 and was made an Institute of National Importance established by an Act of the Indian Parliament in 1980.
-An autonomous institute under the administrative control of the Department of Science and Technology, Government of India, it aims at the convergence of medical sciences, public health and technology.
+The Sree Chitra Tirunal Institute for Medical Sciences & Technology (SCTIMST), Trivandrum was established in 1974 and was made an institute of national importance by an act of the Indian Parliament in 1980.
+Located at Thiruvananthapuram, Kerala, the Institute has the status of an university and offers postdoctoral, doctoral and postgraduate courses in medical specialities, public health, nursing, basic sciences and health care technology.
+It is an autonomous institute under the administrative control of the Department of Science and Technology, Government of India that aims at the convergence of medical sciences, public health and biomedical technology.

-The Achutha Menon Centre for Health Science Studies (AMCHSS) is the public health and health sciences wing of the Sree Chitra Tirunal Institute for Medical Sciences and Technology.
-Central to its mission are 1) Educating students to assume leadership roles in public health policy and practice 2) Advancing knowledge of the social, biological, economic and behavioral dimensions of health and to perform costing cost-efficiency, and epidemiological studies and policy analysis and to provide technical expertise and consultancy service on public health issues to the public, Non Governmental Organisations (NGOs) and the private sector.
-Over the past years AMCHSS is actively involved in interdisciplinary academic programmes in addition to building an active research base.
+The Achutha Menon Centre for Health Science Studies (AMCHSS) is the public health wing of the Sree Chitra Tirunal Institute for Medical Sciences & Technology, Trivandrum.
+Central to its mission are 1) Educating students to assume leadership roles in public health policy and practice 2) Advancing knowledge of the social, biological, economic and behavioral dimensions of health to perform costing cost-efficiency, and epidemiological studies and policy analysis and 3) To provide technical expertise and consultancy service on public health issues to the public, nongovernmental organisations and the private sector.

-Master of Public Health
+Master of Public Health (MPH) Programme

-The Master of Public Health programme at the Sree Chitra Tirunal Institute of Medical Science and Technology was established in 1997.
-It is a 24 month full time residential course and has been designed to build understanding, knowledge, skills and attitude for better public health practice and research.
+The Master of Public Health programme at the Sree Chitra Tirunal Institute for Medical Sciences & Technology, Trivandrum was established in 1997.
+The programme, recognised by the Medical Council of India, prepares students for leadership in public health.
+It is a 24 month full time residential course and has been designed to build an understanding, knowledge, skills and attitude for better public health practice and research.